Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Introduction

-Our paper proposes a framework for Bayesian optimization for the setting where the user can control the precision and computational cost of each function evaluation.
-The typical scenario that we have in mind is when the marginal likelihood is computed by MCMC.
-This is a very common situation in econometrics using, for example, the estimators in \cite{chib1995marginal}, \cite{chib2001marginal} and \cite{geweke1999using}.
-The precision of the marginal likelihood estimate at each evaluation point is then chosen by the user via the number of MCMC iterations.
+Our paper proposes a novel framework for Bayesian optimization when the user can control the precision and computational cost of each function evaluation.
+The framework is quite general, but we focus mainly on the situation when the noisy objective function is a marginal likelihood computed by MCMC.
+This is a very common situation in econometrics using, for example, the estimators in \citet{chib1995marginal}, \citet{chib2001marginal}, and \citet{geweke1999using}.
+The precision of the marginal likelihood estimate at each evaluation point is then implicitly chosen by the user via the number of MCMC iterations.
 This makes it possible to use occasional cheap noisy evaluations of the marginal likelihood to quickly explore the marginal likelihood over hyperparameter space during the optimization.
 Our proposed acquisition strategy can be seen as jointly deciding where to place the new evaluation but also how much computational effort to spend in obtaining the estimate.
-We implement this strategy by a stopping rule for the MCMC sampling combined with an auxiliary prediction model for the computation effort at any new evaluation point; the auxiliary prediction model is learned during the course of the optimization.
+We implement this strategy by a stopping rule for the MCMC sampling combined with an auxiliary prediction model for the computational effort at any new evaluation point; the auxiliary prediction model is learned during the course of the optimization.

-We apply the method to the steady-state BVAR and demonstrate that the new acquisition strategy finds the optimal hyperparameters faster than traditionally used acquisition functions.
+We apply the method to the steady-state BVAR \citep{villani2009} and the time-varying parameter BVAR with stochastic volatility \citep{chan2018} and demonstrate that the new acquisition strategy finds the optimal hyperparameters faster than traditionally used acquisition functions.
 It is also substantially faster than a grid search and finds a better optimum.

 The outline of the paper is a follows.
-Section \ref{sec:Hyperparameter} introduces the hyperparameter estimation problem and presents Chib's marginal likelihood estimator from Gibbs sampling.
+Section \ref{sec:Hyperparameter-estimation-by} introduces the problem of inferring hyperparameters from an estimated marginal likelihood.
 Section \ref{sec:Bayesian-optimization-for} gives the necessary background on Gaussian processes and Bayesian optimization and introduces our new Bayesian optimization framework.
-Section \ref{sec:Empirical-applications} assesses the performance of the proposed algorithm in empirical examples.
-The final section concludes and the appendix gives implementation details.
+Section \ref{sec:Simulation-experiment} illustrates and evaluates the proposed algorithm in a simulation study.
+Sections \ref{sec:Empirical-applications} and \ref{sec:Time-varying-parameter-BVAR} assess the performance of the proposed algorithm in empirical examples, and the final section concludes.